jaypipes/os-ext-testing/README.md

 Jenkins plugin, and a set of scripts that make running a variety of OpenStack integration tests easy.

+Currently only Puppet modules are complete and tested.
+Ansible

 ## Pre-requisites

 1) You will need to register a Gerrit account with the upstream OpenStack